CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 ### University Network
 #### `UniversityNetwork()`
-Which corresponds to the constructor of your chosen language and creates an empty university network.
+Which creates an empty university network.

 #### `registerUniversity(University university)`
 Which adds a university to the network.
 If this university is already in the network, return the boolean value `False`, otherwise return `True`.